inetpy/inetpy.github.io/_posts/2013-09-12-to-kill-a-vtp.md

 image: VTP_VLAN.jpg
 twitter_image: VTP_VLAN.jpg
 description: "VTP is the Devil!
 Or is it?"
 summary: The Devil!
 Yes, VTP is not the Devil itself, but it very well could be.
 I understand the "protect it" or make sure you know what you're doing arguments.
-Those are all fine and dandy, and the fact that you can't use VLANS > 1005 is not even the reason I hate it.
+Those are all fine and dandy, and the fact that you can't use VLANS > 1005 is not even the reason I hate it...
 permalink: /2013/09/to-kill-a-vtp
 dsq_thread_id:
   - 1752870234